‘Happy New Year,’ Said the Guy in the Stairwell… in March

 Screen shot: Yahoo News

 When I try to speak French to many people in Madagascar, I encounter that many people don’t remember much from the French they were taught in school, or maybe they never finished school.
-“Bonjour Monsieur!” could be a good percentage of what they know.
+“Bonjour Monsieur!” could be a good percentage of the French that they know.

 And I can’t blame the Malagasy for preferring their native language over the language of their ex.
 It was a forced marriage after all.